CyCoreSystems/ari/README.md

 resource to ARI.
 This reflects how ARI itself operates.
 However, for systems with multiple Asterisk instances, more metadata is necessary in order to properly address a resource.
 Specifically, we need to know the Asterisk node.
-There is also the concept of a Dialog, which is, generically, a named transaction with logically-bound resources.
-This Key includes all of these.
+There is also the concept of a Dialog, which offers an orthogonal logical grouping of events which transcends nodes and applications.
+This is not meaningful in the native client, but other transports, such as the ARI proxy, may make use of this for alternative routing of events.

+This Key includes all of these data.

 ```go
 package ari